LayerManager/layman/doc/rest.md

 ### PATCH Workspace Layer
 Update information about existing layer.
 First, it deletes sources of the layer, and then it publishes them again with new parameters.
 The processing chain is similar to [POST Workspace Layers](#post-workspace-layers).

-Response to this request may be returned sooner than the processing chain is finished to enable asynchronous processing.
+Response to this request may be returned sooner than the processing chain is finished to enable [asynchronous processing](async-tasks.md).

 It is possible to upload data files asynchronously, which is suitable for large files.
 See [POST Workspace Layers](#post-workspace-layers).

+Calling concurrent PATCH requests is not supported, as well as calling PATCH when [POST/PATCH async chain](async-tasks.md) is still running, is not allowed.
+In such cases, error is returned.

+Calling PATCH request when [WFS-T async chain](async-tasks.md) is still running causes abortion of WFS-T async chain and ensures another run of WFS-T async chain after PATCH async chain is finished.

 #### Request
 Content-Type: `multipart/form-data`, `application/x-www-form-urlencoded`